nicolas-graves/lfs-s3/Readme.md

 The primary reason I developed this fork is to save money on a very large (lots of large LFS files), privately used github repo.
 This solution works with github and stores compressed LFS files on a much cheaper S3 provider (in my case GCS).

 > [!IMPORTANT]
-> This has been developed and tested primaraily for Google Cloud Storage.
+> This has been developed and tested primarily for Google Cloud Storage.

 ## Features